On this page

-- increases the connections between the brain neurons, which improves memory and learning capacity
+- improve memory and learning capacity

-- promotes relaxation by reducing skeletal muscle tension
+- promote relaxation by reducing tension

 These benefits also serve to improve classroom behaviour and promote a more positive learning environment.